CliveMcCarthy/film_strip/README.md

 	I had hoped to get drag-and-drop to work within the program but, alas, I couldn't figure it out.
-The program is designed to be used on 4K displays but by changing a few constants in steenback.h it could be made to work on smaller screens.
+The program is designed to be used on 4K displays but by changing a few constants in steenback.h it can be made to work on smaller screens.

 	I have published this aspect of the program to show how Gtk can be used.